PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Related Work

 \subsection{Subjective Logic Approaches to Trust}

 Subjective Logic (SL) provides a probabilistic framework for modeling belief, disbelief, and uncertainty, offering a structured approach to trust reasoning.
 Evidential deep learning~\cite{sensoy2018evidentialdeeplearningquantify} applies SL principles by representing class predictions as subjective opinions parameterized through a Dirichlet distribution.
 The model jointly predicts outcomes and quantifies confidence, distinguishing between low-confidence predictions and high-uncertainty regions such as out-of-distribution inputs.
-Although effective, this method assumes clean data and lacks input-level trust assessment, while PaTAS directly models such factors.
+Although effective, this method assumes clean data and lacks input-level trust assessment, while PaTAS models such factors.

 Other SL-based methods focus on interpretable trust quantification.
 A calibration-based approach~\cite{11124121} clusters model outputs into subjective opinions to derive per-prediction trust scores without accessing internal parameters.
 While simple and model-agnostic, it again assumes trustworthy datasets and neglects input evidence.
 The DeepTrust framework by Cheng et~al.~\cite{10.3389/frai.2020.00054} instead adopts a white-box perspective, integrating dataset evidence during training to assess global model trustworthiness.
-Although holistic, DeepTrust’s use of SL fusion and multiplication operators lacks algebraic consistency, and its formulation of trust backpropagation is specified only at a single-layer level, making its theoretical extension to deeper architectures unclear despite empirical evaluations on complex networks.
-PaTAS addresses these limitations by introducing a coherent, layer-wise propagation mechanism compatible with deep architectures.
+Although holistic, DeepTrust’s use of SL fusion and multiplication operators lack algebraic consistency.
+In particular, it maps neural-network addition to Subjective Logic fusion and neural-network multiplication to SL opinion multiplication, even though these two SL operators belong to different algebraic domains, since fusion operates over agents’ opinions whereas multiplication operates over variables, without clear explanation.
+Moreover, its formulation of trust backpropagation is specified only at a single-layer level, making its theoretical extension to deeper architectures unclear despite empirical evaluations on complex networks.

+PaTAS addresses these limitations by introducing a coherent and well motivated, layer-wise propagation mechanism compatible with deep architectures.